2 min read

 In May of 2025, Washington State passed Senate Bill 1213, which makes several changes to the state's Paid Family Leave program starting July 1st, 2026.
 Here is everything you need to know about the upcoming updates to Washington State Paid Family and Medical Leave (PFML).

-Starting January 1st, 2026, several key updates to Washington State Paid Family and Medical Leave will go into effect.
+Effective January 1st, 2026, several key updates to Washington State Paid Family and Medical Leave went into effect.

 The updated law will allow employees to take a period of leave at least 4 hours long.